MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A trade agreement in Dynamics 365 Supply Chain Management refers to a negotiated arrangement between a company and its business partners (customers or vendors), often involving discounts, pricing structures, and terms for the exchange of goods and services.
 Trade agreements streamline the pricing process, providing a framework for consistent and mutually beneficial transactions between parties.

+### Train users and increase adoption

+Driving user adoption is a key aspect of ongoing success. *Administer to operate* includes efforts to train users effectively, enhancing their proficiency with Dynamics 365 and promoting widespread adoption.
+Training users and increasing adoption is a key focus within *administer to operate*, emphasizing the importance of user proficiency and widespread platform adoption.

+Dynamics 365 Human Resources includes features to help facilitate user training and onboarding.
+These processes help ensure that users are equipped with the skills needed to maximize their productivity within Dynamics 365, ultimately driving increased adoption across the organization.

 ### Travel and expense management (T&E)

 T&E is the process of managing expenses related to business travel or otherwise incurred in the process of performing job-related duties.
 It involves various responsibilities aimed at overseeing and optimizing spending, including tracking and analyzing expenses, creating and enforcing corporate travel and expense policies, establishing the reimbursement process, building approval processes for travel requests, aligning company goals to business travel, and measuring the return on investment for expenses incurred.